Gary Carter Jr.: Career

 Carter is a partner at the firm, Kelly Hart & Pitre.

 On January 11, 2016, he succeeded fellow Democrat Jeff Arnold in the Louisiana House of Representatives.
 Arnold was ineligible to seek a fourth four-year term in the legislative primary held on October 24, 2015.

 In the primary, Carter polled 4,914 votes (57 percent) of the ballots cast against five fellow Democrats.

 Carter said that as a state representative, he would emphasize an economic plan to establish more jobs and invest in education to "break the long-term cycle of crime in our city."

 In June 2021, Carter was elected to the Louisiana Senate in a special election to succeed his uncle Troy Carter, who had been elected to the U.S. House of Representatives.

 In 2023, Gary Carter Jr. was re-elected to his position as a member of the Louisiana State Senate, representing District 7.
 He ran unopposed, securing another term in office.

 Personal life

-He is a Roman Catholic.
-His uncle is Troy Carter.
+He is Catholic.
+His uncle is U.S. Rep. Troy Carter.